Travel tips & inspiration

 • Walks and scenery

-• Hilltop villages and panoramic roads (perfect for a road trip).
+• Perched villages and panoramic roads (perfect for a road trip).

 • Fields and plateaus (especially in season).

-• Hikes in mountain ranges, gorges, or natural parks depending on your route.
+• Hikes in mountain ranges, gorges, or natural parks depending on your itinerary.

 • Signature experiences

-• Provençal markets: a destination in themselves (photos, tastings, local products).
+• Provençal markets: an activity in its own right (photos, tastings, local products).

-• Visits to producers: olive oil, wines depending on the area.
+• Estate visits: olive oil, wines depending on the area.

 • What to taste

-• Mediterranean cooking: sun-ripened vegetables, herbs, olive oil.
+• Mediterranean cuisine: sun-grown vegetables, herbs, olive oil.

-• Specialties like ratatouille, tapenade, pissaladière, bouillabaisse (along the coast).
+• Specialties like ratatouille, tapenade, pissaladière, bouillabaisse (depending on the coast).

-• Cheeses, rosé wines, ripe fruit, almond-based desserts.
+• Cheeses, rosé wines, ripe fruit, almond desserts.

-Choose Provence if you want sunshine, generous Mediterranean food, lively markets, and iconic landscapes like lavender fields (in season) and postcard-perfect villages.
+Choose Provence if you want sunshine, generous Mediterranean food, lively markets, and iconic landscapes like lavender fields (in season) and postcard villages.

 Good to know: heat and crowds in Provence